 - However, if the song "Serpentine" is to be considered a continuation of this theme, that same narrator (lead singer David Draiman) is implied to have failed at this.

 - Africa by Toto.

 - This is required in the Werewolf: The Forsaken gameline.
-One day, you're bitten by a werewolf and one gruesome (and painful) transformation sequence later you realize you always had werewolf blood in you, yearning to get out.
+One day, you're bitten by a werewolf and one gruesome (and painful) transformation sequence later you realize you always had werewolf blood in you, yearning to get out (the bite did nothing, it just helped your new mentor get your scent so he and his pack could track you down before the First Change and restrain you before you hurt someone during it).
 Now all those bouts of extreme rage and murderous intent throughout your life is starting to make sense.

-- In the Playable Epilogue of Red Dead Redemption, Jack Marston would often say this if he shoots unarmed innocents and/or loots their bodies.
+- In the Playable Epilogue of Red Dead Redemption, Jack Marston would often say this if he shoots unarmed innocents, horses and/or loots their bodies (or skins the horse).
 Especially if they're women.